andersfylling/sorting-nine-inputs-requires-twenty-five-comparisons/README.md

 This project is considered feature complete as the core methods are implemented in a naive/simple manner of their prolog version.
 However, code design, naming, or anything that improves readability are changes of interest.

+> You must use gcc10 or clang10 to compile this

 ## Features

 - Multi-threading